 - Medium: acrylic

-- Ground: 300lb watercolour paper
+- Paper: 300lb watercolour paper

-Bamburgh Castle, of course, sits in the distance with it's distinctive profile from this angle.
+Bamburgh Castle, of course, sits in the distance with its distinctive profile from this angle.
 It's instantly recognisable once you've been.

 This painting begs to be made into a more finished work of art in oil in my studio.
 It's on my (long) list of paintings to do.
 I have a felling it might be one I'll want to keep for myself, though.